 - Tell us about the most significant person, experience, or circumstance which has shaped your life thus far

 If a topic is not provided, brainstorm some possible ideas.
 For example, if you want to focus on your time management skills (such as working while also completing school), you may want to title your essay The Perfect Balance, or something along those lines.
+For additional help working through your ideas, consider an application essay writing service or run your ideas by friends and family for inspiration.

 From there, you could describe how you were able to maintain a good GPA while also learning valuable independent living life skills (like budgeting, customer service, and prioritization).
 This shows the admissions staff that you work hard, know how to balance a schedule, and aren’t afraid to challenge yourself.